 5. Project Manager and Team Accountability

-Having a clear notion of accountability within the project management is critical to ensure transparency in software development outsourcing projects.
+Having a clear notion of accountability within the project management is critical to ensure transparency in project involving offshore software development company.
 As a project owner, you can build accountability for project manager on:

 - Setting clear expectations in meetings